You’ll Know Exactly Where to Sell by the End of This

 Who it’s really for: People who are serious about building an actual brand.
 Not just listing stuff on someone else’s site where you’re competing with a million other sellers.
 This is for dropshippers, product-based businesses, anyone who wants to own their corner of the internet.

-• Basic Plan: $39/month after that—great for new stores
+- Basic Plan: $39/month after promotional period—great for new stores

 Real user ratings: 4.4 out of 5 stars on G2 from over 4,500 actual business owners.
 These aren’t random app store reviews—these are people running real businesses who rate it daily.